One of the best ways to draw on the go is just to take out your android phone or device and use your favorite drawing app.

 Medibang Paint

-Medibang Paint is a free and very lightweight drawing app, that still offers quite a lot of features!
-It’s pretty wonderful for digital painting your android tablet, such as a samsung galaxy tab or RubensTab T11 Pro.
+Medibang Paint is a free and very lightweight drawing app, that still offers many features!
+It’s pretty wonderful for digital painting your Android tablet, such as a Samsung Galaxy Tab or RubensTab T11 Pro.

 It is available not only on android but on Windows, Mac OS X, and iOS (all of them free).